mappiamo/mapi-geoCMS/doc/manual_en.rst

 Create new content as admin or editor
 -------------------------------------

-You can create several types of content.
+You can create several type of content.

 1) Post: this is a simple text based blog content (with marker on the map if required)
 2) Place: content for the place selected on the map